mariam-and-cindy/predicting-programming-languages/README.md

 This functionality resides in the "explore.py" file, which provides the following functionality:

 - What are the most common words in READMEs?

 - What does the distribution of IDFs look like for the most common words?

 - Does the length of the README vary by programming language?

 - Do different programming languages use a different number of unique words?

 ### 5. Model

-Generate a baseline, against which all models will be evaluated
+Generate a baseline, against which all models will be evaluated.

-Compare the models against the baseline and deduce which has the lowest RMSE and highest R-squared value
+Compare the models against the baseline and deduce which has the highest overall accuracy scores.

-Fit the best performing model on test data
+Fit the best performing model on test data.

-Create visualizations of the residuals and the actual vs predicted distributions

 ### 6. Deliver

-Present findings via PowerPoint slides
+Present findings via PowerPoint slides.

 ### To recreate